Best speakers 2024: budget to premium models tested by our expert reviewers

 The 607 S3 has been updated throughout, with a brand new 25mm titanium decoupled double dome tweeter, a new elongated tube loading system, a revised motor assembly for the 13cm Continuum mid/bass driver, higher-quality components used in the crossover, and sturdier cabinet bracing.
 The overlapping of the two drivers is designed to improve integration, and B&W says the titanium material should deliver more refined and detailed high frequencies.

 The footprint remains the same and they're ideal for smaller spaces.
 Partner them carefully to balance out a somewhat forward, excitable treble performance, and you'll be rewarded with a terrifically detailed, rhythmically cohesive, agile, and energetic sound.
 The overall presentation is more open-sounding than before, while the treble performance is so much sweeter and more refined.
 For their size and price level, each note lands with precision and they even hold dynamic interest at low volume.
-Basslines are pulled taut and while they don’t go as bone-shatteringly deep as bigger speakers (or as big as the bigger 606 S3, below), they do land with impact.
+Basslines are pulled taut and while they don’t go as bone-shatteringly deep as bigger speakers (or as big as the bigger, step-up 606 S3), they do land with impact.

 Overall, they're just incredibly fun to listen to.
 There’s clarity and refinement in the mix here – to a really admirable level – but we’re struck by just how entertaining, zippy and musical this new pair sounds right from the start.
 We’re glad that, alongside a newfound level of clean detail, openness and precise sound, the new 607 S3 speakers have remembered to add in big doses of energy and dynamic prowess.